Minimum Spectral Connectivity Projection Pursuit: Projection Pursuit for Spectral Connectivity

 \section{Projection Pursuit for Spectral Connectivity}

-In this section we study the problem of minimising the second eigenvalue of the graph Laplacian matrices of the projected data.
-If the projected data are split in two through spectral clustering, then the projection that minimises the second eigenvalue of the corresponding graph Laplacian minimises the connectivity of the two components, as measured by spectral graph theory.
-Note that while we discuss explicitly the minimisation of the second eigenvalue, the methodology we present in fact applies to an arbitrary eigenvalue of the graph Laplacians.
-As a result, the method discussed herein trivially extends to the problem of determining a $K$-partition by minimising the sum of the $K$ smallest eigenvalues of the Laplacians.
+In this section we study the problem of minimising the second eigenvalue of the graph Laplacian of the projected data.
+If the projected data are bi-partitioned through spectral clustering, then the projection that minimises the second eigenvalue of the graph Laplacian minimises the connectivity between the two clusters, as measured by spectral graph theory.